(Player-Care now sells Hide Glue - Click Here.)

 3. Carpenter glues are all "plastic" in that they have a property known as "creep" when used strictly for butt joints and flat joints.
 Unless the wood has been joined and the glue is used strictly to make the joinery permanent, carpenter glue is seldom permanent in any situation that exerts a constant shear force on the joint.
 Sooner or later, the joint "stretches" to the place that it will fail.
 For example, when valve blocks are glued with hot hide glue, they stay glued under any amount of spring tension used to clamp them down.
 But when the same blocks are glued by any carpenter glue, some of them will be found to have their pouch boards displaced from the body of the block about 1/16" in less than a year, simply because the block is pressed into the cork gasket and the pouch board, untouched by the spring, is sliding back from the compression on it by the cork.

 There is a fourth reason you don't want to use carpenter glues, by the way.
-In the case of the yellow glues, you will never get them out of the wood!
+In the case of the yellow glues, they are difficult to get out of the wood.
 The joint, albeit a lousy one and a leaky one, will force you or the next person to build new parts!
 The advantage to these glues is obvious: Even an idiot can get as good a joint as an expert.
-The disadvantages are equally obvious: The joints are totally unsuitable, inaccurate, cause warpage in some cases, and leak air.
+The disadvantages are equally obvious: The joints are totally unsuitable, often inaccurate, cause warpage in some cases, and leak air.
 Except for those things and the fact that you cannot remove them, carpenter glues are just perfect-- for ruining player pianos.

 There are 3 main reasons why hot hide glue is perfect, both for wood joinery and for butt and flat joints in player pianos and joints requiring perfect air-tightness.